AdobeDocs/experience-manager-65.en/help/sites-authoring/experience-fragments.md

 ---
 # Experience Fragments{#experience-fragments}

-An Experience Fragment is a group of one or more components including content and layout that can be referenced within pages.
+In Adobe Experience Manager (AEM) an Experience Fragment is a group of one or more components including content and layout that can be referenced within pages.
 They can contain any component.

 An Experience Fragment: